d0zxc/d0zxc/README.md

 ## 🎯 Goals

-- ✅ Complete my On-the-Job Training (OJT)
+- ✅ Become a Full-stack developer
 - 🧠 Expand my programming skills and portfolio
 - 🤝 Collaborate on open-source or academic projects